mkjpryor/option/README.md

 /**
  * Fetches a user from a database by their id
  *
- * Note how we return a Result that may contain an Option
+ * Note how we return a Result containing an Option
  * This is because there are three possible outcomes that are semantically different:
  *   1. We successfully find a user
  *   2. The user doesn't exist in the database (this isn't an error - it is expected and must be handled)